aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLSB via C++ or Online App" h2="PPSM  to XLSB File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to XLSB</h2>

+The Portable Presentation Slide Master (PPSM) format is a proprietary file format used by Microsoft PowerPoint to store slide masters.
+It is used to store the design elements of a presentation, such as the background, fonts, colors, and other formatting.
+The XLSB format is a binary file format used by Microsoft Excel to store spreadsheets.
+It is a more efficient format than the XLSX format, as it compresses the data and reduces the file size.
+Converting PPSM to XLSB allows users to access the data stored in the PPSM file in a more efficient and convenient way.

+<h2>How Aspose.Total Helps for PPSM to XLSB Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to XLSB within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSB.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPSM to XLSB in two simple steps.
+Firstly, Aspose.Slides for C++ can be used to export PPSM to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLSB.
+This makes it easy for developers to convert PPSM to XLSB within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}